Owen864720655/java-project-demos/README.md

 # Java Project Framework Design

-This project is focus on the learning of java project framework.
+This project  focus on the learning of java project framework.